alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 </p>

-(Learning curve of [OpenAI Five](https://openai.com/blog/openai-five/), before and after fixing a bug where the agent was heavily *penalized* for reaching level 25.)
+(Learning curve of [OpenAI Five](https://openai.com/blog/openai-five/), before and after fixing a bug where the agent was heavily *penalized* for reaching level 25.
+Learns anyways because machine learning finds a way.)
 {: .centered }

 Since
-[performance drops could come from bugs, or bad data, or a bad model](http://ai.stanford.edu/~zayd/why-is-machine-learning-hard.html), you want to make sure bugs are easy to quickly prove or disprove, since those can be fixed the fastest. *Doing some code cleanup  will save time in the long run, even if you're the only one who looks at your research code.*
+[performance drops could come from bugs, or bad data, or a bad model](http://ai.stanford.edu/~zayd/why-is-machine-learning-hard.html), you want to make sure bugs are easy to quickly prove or disprove, since they can be fixed the fastest. *Doing some code cleanup will save time in the long run, even if you're the only one who looks at your research code.*
 Your collaborators will thank you.
 This is especially true if your
 "collaborator" is future-you trying to run an experiment for a reviewer rebuttal 2 months after you've